 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 The first time I realised that picking my skin was less of a bad habit and more of a problem, I was tearing through King's Cross station on my way home from work, only to be stopped in my tracks by a concerned stranger.

-I’m one of hordes of people in the UK who have been diagnosed with dermatillomania, otherwise known as skin picking disorder, and without even having realised I'd done it, I’d managed to pick an entire layer of skin away from my bottom lip while counting down the stations.
+I’m one of the hordes of people who have been diagnosed with dermatillomania, otherwise known as skin picking disorder, and without even having realised I'd done it, I’d managed to pick an entire layer of skin away from my bottom lip while counting down the stations.
 Catching a glimpse of myself in the mirror, it looked like I'd face-planted the pavement.

 What is dermatillomania?

 "In short, dermatillomania refers to picking of the skin," says Dr. Kluk.
 "Most of us will pick or scratch our skin from time to time, particularly if we have spots or an underlying skin disorder like eczema that makes us feel itchy.
 But what is different about dermatillomania is the degree to which the picking happens and the unpleasant feeling of not being able to stop."